taugust777/1D-Heat-Equation/README.md

 a_n = \frac{2}{L}\int_{0}^{L} f(x)\sin({\frac{n\pi x}{L}})dx
 $$

-For full details on the analytical solution, see the file "Analytical_Solution.md".

 ## Numerical Methods

 The Fourier problem above can also be solved numerically.
 The numerical method used in this model is the forward time-centered space method (FTCS).
 In this method, a forward finite difference approximation is applied to the time derivative, that is